 Definitely, it connects a more practical part of life as well.

-Living in a clean home, improving time management skills, feeling safe financially – all these aspects have a significant impact on your wellbeing.
+Living in a clean home, improving time management skills, and feeling safe financially – all these aspects have a significant impact on your well-being.

 Examples of Practical Self-Care

 - planning the next day

 - working with time-blocking schedules & intervals (Pomodoro technique)

 How Do You Start Practicing Self-Care with a Self-Care Bullet Journal